rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 :Type: Numeric
 :Unit: factor of total capacity (kWh)
 :Example: *storage capacity*: NaN, *input power*: 1, *output power*: 1
 :Restrictions: Only the columns "input power" and "output power" require a value, in column "storage capacity" c_rate should be set to NaN.
+The C-rate has to be in [0,1].
 :Default: None

 ----